H1nkik/HALO/README.md

 ```bash
 CUDA_VISIBLE_DEVICES=0 python main.py -d uat
 ```
-Other details of para. refer to 'opt.py'.
+Other details of para. plz refer to 'opt.py'.

 ## Acknowledgement
 We thank for their open sources of [(Awesome Deep Graph Clustering)](https://github.com/yueliu1999/Awesome-Deep-Graph-Clustering) that contributes a lot to this community.